Statewide film & video production resource directory serving all of Colorado!

 MOVIE CREW JOB TITLE DESCRIPTIONS

-Curious to know the difference between a Best Boy and a Key Grip?
+Curious to know the difference between a Best Boy and a Key Grip in a movie's ending credits?
 Ever wonder what it takes to become a Director of Photography?
 Check out our film crew glossary below and learn all about the different job positions that take place on a film set.

 Acting Coach - An acting coach helps actors reach their full potential by teaching them in-depth character development for specific role preparation and/or auditioning.
 Acting coaches provide personal attention and specialized acting techniques to both individuals and groups.